YuriJo/Tasks/README.md

 # Tractive
-This repo exceptionally for testing tasks
+This repo is exceptionally for testing tasks.

+This problem has a way simpler solution.
+Moreover, I made it for any number of stacks, but not for only 3.

 pizza.py - script with the solution